wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-cloud-onramp.md

 Other security mechanisms include encryption, verifying identity, and strong authentication.
 To detect threats and intrusions, send logs to a central <strong>SIEM/SOAR</strong> system, such as Sentinel inside Azure or Splunk outside Azure.
 When anomalies are found, raise alerts by escalating emails, text messages, Slack, SMS, or other media.

 When these security mechanisms are not created along with resources when created, it can be just a matter of minutes before bots discover vulnerabilities and hack your system.
 So Microsoft created the <a href="#ARM">ARM</a> (Azure Resource Manager) to create resources with tags and security controls based on JSON files processed together in a CI/CD (Continuous Integration/Continuous Deployment) pipeline run by GitHub Actions (or Azure DevOps).
+Several files can be linked together at deployment.

 ARM works like Terraform and Ansible (from Red Hat), which have accompanying <strong>parameter</strong> files to enable different environments to be created from the same JSON-format files.